-Students who register on a programme with other time-limited permission that expires before the end date on their programme, do so at their own risk.
+Students who register on a programme with other time-limited permission that expires before the end date of their programme, do so at their own risk.

-Students who have an ongoing application, may be eligible to register provided they have submitted a valid permission to stay application before the expiry of their current permission, and can provide appropriate evidence of that application.
-Students in this position register at their own risk, and should note that if their application is subsequently refused, the University will withdraw them from their new programme of study.
+Students who have an ongoing application may be eligible to register provided they have submitted a valid permission to stay application before the expiry of their current permission and can provide appropriate evidence of that application.
+Students in this position register at their own risk and should note that if their application is subsequently refused, the University will withdraw them from their new programme of study.

-10.2.1 Additional Requirements
+4.6.2.1.
+Additional Requirements